-On pages 26-31 you will find a detailed chart showing recommended planting depths and spacing distances.
+On pages 32-39 you will find a detailed chart showing recommended planting depths, light requirements and other details.
 Planting depth is measured from the surface of the soil to the shoulder of a bulb (where the bulb begins to narrow) or the top of a perennial.
-Distance between plants is measured from the centre of one plant to the centre of the next.